Natura 2000: Current status

 Natura 2000 sites can vary considerably in character.
 They are not strictly protected in terms of how they are allowed to be used by people.
 Many sites are farmed, forested and some are even in urban areas.
 Other areas are much wilder.
 The European Commission developed guidelines on the relation between Natura 2000 and wild areas which are thought to make up around 13% of the network.
 This was in response to a report by Members of the European Parliament in 2009 which called for further protection of Europe's wilderness.

 Raising awareness

 The Natura 2000 network is not well known among European Union citizens; only 11% of citizens knew what it was in 2013.
 As part of the EU Biodiversity Strategy, the European Commission committed to raise awareness about the network and biodiversity in general with the public.

-In general, Natura 2000 Sites are seen like an interdiction for developing for most of the citizens.
-Since appeared in some area, the citizens saw only limitations and interdictions without any local advantages for the specific area.
-The confusion is even greater since in the designation process as a Natura 2000 Site, the local communities were not involved.
-The documentations for different areas were done by different NGO not belonging to specific areas without knowing the areas, with limited studies and ignoring the local communities interests.
-Due to this lack of awareness, most citizens do not know the consequence of belonging to a Natura 2000 Site.

 Natura 2000 Day

 In order to raise awareness about the Natura 2000 network, 21 May has been designated “Natura 2000 Day”.
 This precedes “International Day for Biological Diversity” on 22 May.
 The initiative came from SEO/BirdLife who sought and received funding from the EU LIFE+ programme in order to improve the knowledge of this network.

 In 2013, the first Natura 2000 day took place with the aim to raise awareness of citizens about the importance of Natura 2000 network in their lives.
 Since then, every May 21 and the weeks before, awareness actions take place all over Europe.
 For example, in 2014, school children and politicians across the EU were encouraged to make a butterfly gesture and post photos on social media to raise awareness.